 “Well, I put on my shoes and I started.
 Going up some roads and down some others to see what Negroes do for a living.
 Going down one road I smelt hot rosin and looked and saw a 'gum patch.'
 That’s a turpentine still to the outsider, but gum path (sic) to those who work them.”Zora Neale Hurston

 Hurston wrote this essay during a trip to the Cross City turpentine camp for the WPA.

 From 1937 to 1942, Stetson Kennedy headed the Florida Writers' Project unit on folklore, oral history, and social-ethnic studies.
 Kennedy and Zora Neale Hurston worked together to capture the traditions, songs, tales, and anecdotes of the people of Florida.
-Kennedy’s introduction to A Reference Guide to the Florida Foklore from the Federal WPA includes the story of the trip that he and Hurston took to the Cross City turpentine camp.
-His introduction mentions the essay she wrote and helps to put the piece in context.
+Kennedy’s introduction to A Reference Guide to the Florida Folklore from the Federal WPA includes the story of the trip that he and Hurston took to the Cross City turpentine camp.
+His introduction mentions the essay she wrote and helps to fit the piece in a larger context.